Dynoom felt no qualms about his dismal advice to the Noad.

 You may, came the eerie, voiceless reply.

 How? cried Dynoom.
 In abrupt terror at his own idea, he felt himself to be shivering like a beast.
-How can you grant my outrageous request, when I do not even possess any arms or hands with which to reach out...
+How can you grant my outrageous request?
+Reach out?
+I do not even possess any arms or hands with which to reach out...

-That's right, you don't have hands, but reach with them anyway.
-Your own deeper self is doing all the talking, and the permission to do the impossible therefore comes from you.
+That's right, you don't have hands.
+Reach with them anyway.
+Your own deeper self, not I, is doing all the talking.
+The permission to do the impossible comes from you.
 But - once only, mind!
 You'll get away with it once.

-Already a low laughter had crept into the code of the twistings, and now the mirth twinkled into visibility.
+Already a low laughter had crept into the code of the twistings.
+Now the mirth of the Galomm's fate-tornadoes twinkled into visibility.
 You're being co-opted, the flashes said.
 Just the once.

 And are reasons not needed?

 Reasons?
-Sounds like you're shrinking from your own resolve.
-Go on, go on, obey your braver self, reach out and pinch.
-Science's rules can never be broken, but destiny, ah, that's different, destiny is a living thing; you can take it by surprise; not often, not never, but once.
+Shrinking from your own resolve, are you?
+Go on, go on, obey your braver self.
+Reach out and pinch.
+Science's rules can never be broken, but destiny, ah, destiny is a living thing; you can take it by surprise; not often, not never, but once.

 Reach? cried Dynoom.
 Reach?
 But - But - (he could hope that he was merely arguing with himself, and not, in fact, really, actually talking back to the Snaddy Galomm) - all this is metaphor-speak, is it not?
 Or do you seriously, LITERALLY mean I can stretch out and touch YOU?